SumoLogic/sumologic-documentation/docs/cse/integrations/automation-service.md

 ### Tour the Automation Service

-In this section we'll show you how an automation runs a playbook, which in turns runs actions that are provided by integrations.
+In this section, we'll show you how an automation runs a playbook, which in turns runs actions that are provided by integrations.

 #### Step 1: View an automation
 [Automations](#automations) add enrichments and create notifications for either Insights or Entities.
 You can set automations to run automatically when Insights are created or closed, or you can run them manually.